-Mark was delighted that Sir Jackie Stewart and Lady Stewart visited his stand at the Chelsea Flower Show.
+Mark was delighted that Sir Jackie Stewart and Lady Stewart, amongst others, visited his stand at the Chelsea Flower Show.
 They had recently met at the Scottish Parliament where Sir Jackie was guest speaker at the Cross Party Group on Dyslexia and President of the Dyslexia Society.

-Mark has begun work on his next creation – a new tiger sculpture.
-This will be a very special limited edition collection of only 12 pieces, the first of which will have a gold ear made entirely of Ayrshire gold.
+Mark has begun work on his next creation – a new lion sculpture.
+This will be a very special limited edition collection of only 12 pieces.
 This collection is expected to sell out quickly – please contact Mark to register your interest if you would like to be added to the pre-order list.

 Mark generously donated six of his Hippo Sculptures to different charities throughout the year.
 His sculptures were successfully auctioned off at events to raise money for charities including a local hospice, Scottish MS Society, The Injured Jockeys Fund and Edinburgh Zoo.

-Mark was honoured to receive an invitation from Alex Salmond, First Minister of Scotland at the time, to attend a reception at Edinburgh Castle and Edinburgh Botanical Gardens to celebrate the work of Dyslexia Scotland, an organisation very close to Marks heart.
+Mark was honoured to receive an invitation from Alex Salmond, who was the First Minister of Scotland at the time, to attend a reception at Edinburgh Castle and Edinburgh Botanical Gardens to celebrate the work of Dyslexia Scotland, an organisation very close to Marks heart.